suhasaggarwal/CodeRepositoryv1/README.md

 a)DemographicsClassifierFullscanWittyfeed

-Demography Enhancement - Has been discussed.
+Demography Enhancement

 b)EngagementTimeComputation

-Engagement Time Computation - Solution which scales based on consecutive requests from cookie difference.
-Has been discussed.
+Engagement Time Computation - Solution which scales by using consecutive requests from cookie difference. c)EntityDataSync

-c)EntityDataSync

 EntityDataSync - This Module fetches Entity data for a url from Entity index and does enhancement of data points corresponding to url.